fioprotocol/fio-devhub/_docs/integration-guide/handle-registration.md

 * If a user is attempting to use a FIO service, but the user hasn’t registered a FIO address, the platform should alert the user that a FIO registration is necessary and direct them to the right place.
 * After registering a FIO Handle, the user shoud receive an alert/confirmation that the address has successfully been registered.

+## Quality Assurance Checklist

+The following lists the items that should be tested to confirm support for FIO Crypto Handle:

+If using a unique FIO Crypto Handle for each user:
+-  Exchange has set up a FIO Crypto Handle
+-  User can register a FIO Crypto Handle using other crypto
+-  User can register additional FIO Crypto Handles
+-  User can add bundles to their existing FIO Crypto Handles (replaces Renew Crypto Handle)

+If using the same FIO Crypto Handle for each user:
+-  User can register a new FIO Crypto Handle

 #### FIO Private/Public Key

 You will require a FIO Private/Public key pair to be generated and stored inside the wallet.
 See [Private/Public Keys]({{site.baseurl}}/docs/fio-protocol/keys) for more information including testing examples.